 Short interviews give the story behind the science.

-The POC has recently organized several subcommittees that tackle specific issues:
+The POC has several subcommittees that tackle specific issues:

-- Technical Issue Papers (TIPs) Subcommittee: Identifies the needs for specific TIPs and initiates the process to develop them.
+- Fact Sheets Subcommittee: Identifies the needs for specific TIPs and science briefs and initiates the process to develop them.
 Subcommittee Leader: Dani Ivey.

 - Policy Statements Subcommittee: Prepares policy statements on various environmental topics of interest.
 Subcommittee Leader: Paul Sibley.

-- K-12 Science Education Subcommittee: Subcommittee Leader: Dani Ivey.
+- K-12 Science Education Subcommittee: Links members interested in K-12 education to opportunities, tools, and resources.
+Subcommittee Leader: Dani Ivey.

 - Science Communication Subcommittee: Facilitates training on science communication to non-scientist (e.g., news media, legislators and the public in general).
 Subcommittee Leader: Stuart Cohen.

 Interested in volunteering for this committee?
-Contact Co-Chairs Stuart Cohen or Paul Sibley.
+Contact Co-Chairs Stuart Cohen, Greg Pyle or Paul Sibley.

 Already a member of the North America Public Outreach Committee?
 Visit the group page.